QuarchTechnologyLtd/Application-Notes/Application_Notes/AN-036_Injecting_And_Counting_Errors/Readme.md

 ## Features
-This app note uses the quarchpy python package and demonstrates -Automating manual testing
+This app note uses the quarchpy python package and demonstrates
+- Automating manual testing
--Script control of cable tester, and breaker
+- Script control of cable tester, and breaker

 ## Requirements
--Control PC running Windows or Linux, with Python installed
+- Control PC running Windows or Linux, with Python installed

 ### Hardware
--Cable tester (QTL2250), breaker (QTL2171) and cable all in the same form factor (QSFP28 was used in testing) -Modules connected to the control PC
+- Cable tester (QTL2250), breaker (QTL2171) and cable all in the same form factor (QSFP28 was used in testing)
+- Modules connected to the control PC

 ### Software
 - Python (3.x recommended)